droidecahedron/lfclk_probe/README.md

          +-- software gate fine        -> -EIO       routing broken, clock fine
 ```

-A bad verdict latches a fault flag.
-Two good readings clear it.
+1 bad verdict latches a fault flag, 2 good readings clear it.

 The two counters sit on different peripheral buses, so the event crosses a PPIB
 bridge: